-Web Beacons.
 A web beacon is an embedded image, usually invisible, in a website that is used purely to determine whether a user has accessed the website.
 The intent is to track who is reading a given website, when they are reading it, and from what device they are reading it from.
-The use of web beacons is commonplace, but it does mean a third party server will receive your internet protocol address, the type of web browser you are using, and the existence of any cookies previously saved to your device from earlier visits.
-The owner of the third party server can store all of the information, assign it a unique tracking token, and monitor your behavior on the website over a long period of time.
+The use of web beacons is commonplace, but it does mean a third-party server will receive your internet protocol address, the type of web browser you are using, and the existence of any cookies previously saved to your device from earlier visits.
+The owner of the third-party server can store all the information, assign it a unique tracking token, and monitor your behavior on the website over a long period of time.

 Use and Limits of Use for Information Collected

-We do not collect, maintain, use, or share student Personal Information beyond that needed for authorized educational purposes or as authorized by the parent/student.
-Information we collect and aggregate about our users is used for a few purposes:
+We do not collect, maintain, use, or share student Personally Identifiable Information beyond that needed for authorized educational purposes or as authorized by the parent and/or student.

-We explicitly do not use Personal Information to provide targeted advertising to students.
-We have no ads in-program and our targeted ads (e.g. Google AdWords) are directed towards school decision makers, not students.
+We explicitly do not use Personally Identifiable Information to provide targeted advertising to students.
+We have no ads in-program and our targeted ads (e.g., Google AdWords) are directed towards school decision makers, not students.
 Student and parent Personal Information is never used for advertising.

 How Information is Safeguarded

-Gradelink employs industry standard physical, administrative, and technological security measures and safeguards in an effort to keep Personal Information safe.
-Our methods and measures, technical and administrative, evolve with the changing security landscape.
+Gradelink employs industry standard physical, administrative, and technological security measures and safeguards to keep Personal Information safe.
+Our methods and measures, both technical and administrative, evolve with the changing security landscape.
 We are cognizant of the sensitivity of some of the data being collected, used, and stored, through the Service, and the current state of technology and threats to information.
-Gradelink’s security measures include, but are not limited to, data encryption, firewalls, data use and access limitations both technological and physical, limitations on access for personnel and vendors, and physical access controls for our facilities.
+Gradelink’s security measures include, but are not limited to:

 Sale of Data

-We do not sell Personal Data under any circumstances, even with the consent of the student or parent.
+We do not sell Personally Identifiable Information under any circumstances, even with the consent of the student or parent.

 Correction or Change of Data

-We permit Data Subjects to contact us at DPO@GRADELINK.COM and request a copy of the data we currently store related to them and the ability to make any necessary corrections or changes.
+We permit Data Controllers to contact us at firstname.lastname@example.org and request copies of the data we currently store related to them and the ability to make any necessary corrections or changes.

 Status as Data Controller or Data Processor